dcc-cc3002/scrabble-Synxian/README.md

 #doWhile
 Pretty
-similar to the while statement, the only difference is that doWhile receives an extra parameter, Do, wich will be executed at least once, even if the condition for the while isn't true.
+similar to the while statement, the only difference is that doWhile receives an extra parameter, Do, which will be executed at least once, even if the condition for the while isn't true.

 #While-Else
-Similiar
+Similarly
 to python's while else, receives one more parameter than while, the else instruction, this instruction will be executed if the while condition stops being met,